-That’s terrific when someone leaves a positive review or comment on your facility’s Facebook page.
+That’s terrific when someone leaves a positive review or comment on your community's Facebook page.
 But what about negative feedback?
-Everyone is entitled to his/her opinion, but a negative comment can have harsh effects on your facility if it is not properly addressed.
+Everyone is entitled to his/her opinion, but a negative comment can have harsh effects on your community if it is not properly addressed.

 Times have changed.
 Now, with only a few keystrokes, the world can know their side of the story.
 And that’s exactly what a negative review or comment is - one side of a story.

 Your first reaction to seeing a negative comment might be to rattle off the other side of the story in a follow-up comment.
 I’d encourage you not to.

 Should You Delete Negative Facebook Comments?